An introduction to Social Policy

 (c) Hulton-Getty collection.

 The right to welfare.
 The NHS is seen by many people as the core of the 'welfare state'.
 People receive health care as a right.
-There is no right to health care on demand.
-The principal rights are a right to be registered with a general practitioner, and the right to be medically examined, though out of practice hours that has been substantially delegated to NHS 24, a telephone-based service.
-There is no formal right to receive any treatment.
+This is not a right to health care on demand.
+The principal rights are a right to be registered with a general practitioner, and the right to be medically examined, though out of practice hours that examination has been substantially delegated to NHS 24, a telephone-based service.
+There is no formal right to receive any specific treatment.
 This is within the discretion, or 'clinical judgment', of the doctor.

 Comprehensiveness.
 The NHS is held to protect all citizens.